FAO’s Pillars of Prosperity Funds

 Funds to support students in post-secondary education.
 Donors have a choice to recommend their own volunteer scholarship selection committee or to assign this task to FAO’s Scholarship Review Committee.

-Funds donors create within FAO that function similar to a private foundation.
+Funds donors create within FAO that function similar to a private or family foundation.
 Donors can make gifts to FAO, receive an immediate tax deduction, and then use the fund to support charitable causes they care about far into the future.